 A rent increase letter is exactly what it sounds like: a letter that tells renters of an increase in rent.
 This formal notification of an increase in rent for tenants is usually given 30-60 days before the current lease ends.
+The rent increase usually used in a month-to-month lease or if the standard lease is about to end.
 The rent increase letter officially communicates this change in rent and documents the increase.

 Sample Rent Increase Letter Format

 Here is a sample rent increase letter template:

 This is the bare-bones version of the rent increase letter.
 This gets the job done, but it’s not very friendly.
 Only use this if you accompany it with another, kinder letter, or if you talk to the tenants personally about the rent change.